Free interactive D&D 5e SRD stat block

 How to run Goat

-Run the threat as terrain.
-Walk speed 40 ft. plus a 30 ft. climb means a goat is faster than a PC in armor and can be on a ledge the party can't reach.
-Passive Perception 12 and Darkvision 60 ft. mean it sees the party coming in any light.
-The mountain herd that lives above the road is not aggressive on purpose, but a goat dislodging a single rock down a scree slope onto the party is a Dexterity save, not an attack roll.
-Use the goat to set up the hazard, then let the hazard do the work.
+Use the goat as terrain.
+Walk speed 40 feet, climb speed 30 feet means the goat is faster than armored PCs and can reach ledges the party can't.
+Passive Perception 12 and Darkvision 60 feet mean it sees the party in any light.
+A mountain herd above the road isn't aggressive on purpose, but a goat dislodging a rock down scree onto the party is a Dex save, not combat.
+Let the terrain do the work.

-The other angle is the herd.
+Or use a herd.
 One goat is a punchline.
-Twenty goats stampeding through a market while the party tries to catch a thief is a chase scene.
-Run that as a skill challenge, not as initiative.
-Athletics to vault a stall, Animal Handling to part the herd, Acrobatics to keep your feet when a billy plants itself in your shins.
-Nobody rolls to-hit on a goat in this scene and the table should not want to.
+Twenty stampeding through a market while the party chases a thief is a skill challenge.
+Athletics to vault stalls, Animal Handling to part the herd, Acrobatics to keep balance when a billy blocks your shins.
+The table doesn't want to-hit rolls on goats.

-If a player insists on attacking the goat for its hide, let them.
-Then have the herder show up with a tally and an opinion.
-The bill is more interesting than the combat round.
+If a player insists on attacking one, let them kill it in one hit.
+Then the herder arrives with a bill and an opinion.
+The financial consequence is more interesting than the combat round.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.